7/12 as a Percent: A thorough look to Fraction-to-Percentage Conversion

 Q: What if the fraction is greater than 1 (e.g., 12/7)?

 A: The same methods apply.
-Dividing the numerator by the denominator will yield a number greater than 1.
+Think about it: dividing the numerator by the denominator will yield a number greater than 1.
 Multiplying by 100 will give you a percentage greater than 100%.

 Q: Are there online tools to help with this conversion?